eclipse-velocitas/velocitas-docs/content/en/docs/Getting Started/Tutorials/integration_tests.md

 - Vehicle Data Broker
 - Vehicle Services

-We distinguish two environments for executing the _Vehicle App_ and the runtime components:
+We distinguish between two environments for executing the _Vehicle App_ and the runtime components:

 - **Local execution**: components are running locally in the development environment
-- **Kubernetes execution**: components (and application) are deployed and running in a Kubernetes control plane (e.g. K3D)
+- **Kubernetes execution**: components (and application) are deployed and running in a Kubernetes control plane (e.g., K3D)

 ### Local Execution